| As shocking as it may seem the 1980s are

 to beat them, allied to an ability to dedicate himself completely to the game;

+this became a winning game plan.
 This method was repeated with even greater

 success by Ian Doyle with Stephen Hendry, It sometimes seems that running the